Artificial Intelligence (John Cale album): Background and recording

 Susie O'List who performed backing vocals on this album had previously performed backing vocals on tours with Eurythmics.

+Larry Sloman, who had co-written two tracks for Cale's previous studio album, Caribbean Sunset (1984), co-wrote the majority of the lyrics for this album, with "Dying on the Vine" being almost entirely written by him.

+Graham Dowdall, who played percussion on the album, reflected that "[working on the album was] not a great experience, to be honest.
+Everyday started productively – until the coke and the champagne hit a certain wall, then it would get horrible.
+He'd lock us out of the studio.
+He'd erase really good bits and cover everything with guitar solos.
+By four in the morning, five in the morning, great tracks had been ruined."

-Following the chaotic period during which the album (and the previous two) were recorded, John and Risé Irushalmi Cale's daughter Eden was born, which promptly caused Cale to kick his addictions to alcohol and cocaine, and to temporarily abandon recording studio albums and performing live in favour of other projects (until 1989's Words for the Dying).
+Following the chaotic period during which the album (and the previous two) had been recorded, John and Risé Irushalmi Cale's daughter Eden was born, which promptly caused Cale to kick his addictions to alcohol and cocaine, and to temporarily abandon recording studio albums and performing live in favour of other projects (until 1989's Words for the Dying).

+In a 2005 interview, Cale spoke of how he wished that more people had listened to Artificial Intelligence, as he felt that there were "some very good songs on there."

 Release

-Artificial Intelligence was released on 6 September 1985 by Beggars Banquet.
-"Dying on the Vine" was released as a single in the UK and "Satellite Walk" (Remix by Carl Beatty) in the UK and Germany.
-The otherwise unavailable instrumental track "Crash Course in Harmonics" on the B-side of "Dying on the Vine".
+Artificial Intelligence was released on 6 September 1985 by Beggars Banquet Records, his only release for the label.
+"Dying on the Vine" was released as a single in the UK and "Satellite Walk" (Remixed by Carl Beatty) in the UK and Germany.
+The otherwise unavailable instrumental track "Crash Course in Harmonics" was on the B-side of "Dying on the Vine".

+Along with Words for the Dying, it one of only two studio albums available for download on Cale's Bandcamp.

 Critical reception

 In a retrospective review for AllMusic, critic Stewart Mason described the album as "an encouraging partial return to form."
-Trouser Press wrote: "Moody and contained, but energetic and occasionally stimulating, A.I. is a reasonable if unspectacular addition to Cale’s extensive catalogue."
+Trouser Press wrote: "Moody and contained, but energetic and occasionally stimulating, A.I. is a reasonable if unspectacular addition to Cale's extensive catalogue."